After meeting in September 2000 and marrying in 2004, King Frederik and Queen Mary welcomed four kids into the world, creating a gorgeous family unit.

 Prince Vincent

-Prince Vincent is King Frederik and Queen Mary’s youngest son and is a twin with Princess Josephine.
+Prince Vincent is King Frederik and Queen Mary’s youngest son and is a twin of Princess Josephine.

 Princess Josephine